moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Relays {#relays-moq}

 Relays are leveraged to enable distribution scale in the MoQ architecture.
-Relays can be used to form an overlay delivery network similar to the funcitionality that Content Delivery Networks (CDNs) provide today.
+Relays can be used to form an overlay delivery network, similar in functionality to  Content Delivery Networks (CDNs).
 Additionally, relays serve as policy enforcement points by validating subscribe and publish requests at the edge of a network.

 ## Subscriber Interactions